Genital herpes is a sexually transmitted infection. It is caused by the herpes simplex virus.

-This article focuses on HSV type 2 (HSV-2) infection.
+This article focuses on HSV type 2 infection.

 You may become infected with herpes if your skin, vagina, penis, or mouth comes into contact with someone who already has herpes.

 You are most likely to get herpes if you touch the skin of someone who has herpes sores, blisters, or a rash.
-However, the herpes virus can still be spread even when no sores or other symptoms are present.
-Sometimes, the person does not even know they are infected.
+But the virus can still be spread, even when no sores or other symptoms are present.
+In some cases, you do not know you are infected.

 Genital HSV-2 infections are more common in women than men.

-If signs and symptoms do occur during the first outbreak, they can be quite severe.
-This first outbreak usually happens within 2 days to 2 weeks of being infected.
+If signs and symptoms do occur during the first outbreak, they can be severe.
+This first outbreak most often happens within 2 days to 2 weeks of being infected.